sanskrit/learnsanskrit.org/content/vyakarana/sounds/satva-and-natva.md

 }

-Even if another sound intervenes:
+Even if certain other sounds intervene:

 {ex